 Yet, perhaps the hardest part of hyperemesis for me was the mental persistence required.
 Despite the overwhelming evidence to the contrary, I constantly doubted that I was ‘sick enough’ to claim hyperemesis as my own.

 I read other women’s stories that were full of incessant vomiting, PICC lines, feeding tubes and extended hospital stays.
 I worried every single day about whether I was sick enough to justify being out of work, or whether I could try harder: try harder to work, try harder to live, try harder to eat.

 - even as I watched the number on the scale drop,

 - even as they found ketones, a starvation indicator, in my urine,

 - even as the nurses and doctor told me “the sickest ones never complain” as I got checked into the hospital for nutrients and fluids.

-In some ways, I was relieved when we discovered my cervix was yielding at 23 weeks because it wasn’t negotiable — no amount of strength or willpower could fix my cervical funneling, and the doctor ordered me to stay on modified bed rest.
+In some ways, I was relieved when we discovered my cervix was yielding at 23 weeks because it wasn’t negotiable — no amount of strength or willpower could fix my cervical funneling, and the doctor ordered me to stay on modified bed rest (read more about my bed rest experience).
 The more time spent in prone position, the better.

 I’d be lying if I said the doubt doesn’t still creep in sometimes.
 I tell people regularly how I weighed less at delivery than before pregnancy so they appreciate the abnormality of my experience, but also to justify it to myself.